sifive/freedom-u-sdk/README.md

 Various GPUs from AMD were successfully tested with the boards.
 In particular **Radeon HD 6450** is the most widely used.
 Other GPUs from the same family might also work, for instance, THD64xxM, HD7450, HD8450, R5 230, R5 235, R5 235X.
 The newest tested GPUs from AMD are RX 550, RX 570, RX 580 with no issues.

-For HiFive Unleashed with HiFive Expansion Board from Microsemi we advice to use Radeon HD 6450 or RX 550.
-These cards were tested with power supply (12V 5A) which came with the expansion board.

 ### Online Resizing of rootfs (Root File Partition)